Oppo’s under-display camera tech taps ‘highly transparent’ display material and AI algorithms

 If you picked up a flagship smartphone with an edge-to-edge display recently, chances are the display has a cut-out or hole-punched portion to accommodate the selfie camera and adjacent sensors.
-The compromise is made necessary by the limitations of today’s screen and imaging technology, but at Mobile World Congress Shanghai 2019 this week, Guangdong-based Oppo offered a glimpse into a notch-less future with Under-Screen Camera (USC).
+The compromise is made necessary by the limitations of today’s screen and imaging technology, but at Mobile World Congress Shanghai 2019 this week, Guangdong-based Oppo offered a glimpse into a notch-less future with its Under-Screen Camera (USC).
 The company’s solution features a custom camera that Oppo claims captures more light than standard modules, all while leveraging “optimized” algorithms and AI to boost performance.

 It’s far from the first we’ve heard of under-display smartphone camera tech.
 In a presentation last October, electronics giant Samsung revealed that it’s working on several interrelated technologies — including under-panel camera sensors — to maximize screen size, and Xiaomi recently teased a handset with a next-generation under-display camera.
 But Oppo intends to be first to market with USC, which it says has been in development since 2017 and which it expects will premiere on an unnamed device “in the near future.”